 Old pine floorboards

-When Restoring Old Wooden Floors Is NOT Worth It
+When Restoring Old Wooden Floors Is Not Worth It

 • The floorboards are too thin due to repeated sanding and no longer have enough structural strength to support further restoration.